broofa/joos/README.md

 There are a couple things to note here.
 First, extendObject() ignores static$ members in your APID.
 Which is nice, because it allows you to include static members in your code.
 However - and this is something that may be addressed in a future version of joos - it requires that you reference them using the exact property name in the APID; e.g. "$CONTENT\_CLASS" as opposed to "CONTENT\_CLASS".

 Also, note that in methods, 'this' refers to the object being extended.
 And that it is bindable using bind$, which is just damn cool when setting up event handlers, like handleClick, above.

+## APID Key Syntax and Modifiers
+But joos isn't just about letting you lay your code out in a clean, logical manner, and leverage easy-to-use, fast, method inheritance.  joos allows you to prefix your APID keys with special modifiers that provide useful, powerful functionality.
+We'll show you how this works below, but for now here's the list of currently supported modifiers:

+### **bind**$*name*
+Activates binding on the *name* function.

+Functions are bound to each instance (cool, right?), meaning regardless of how the function is invoked, 'this' will refer to the object instance.

+If used in conjunction with static$, 'this' will refer to the class object.

+Note: When using joos.extendClass() to enhance a non-joos class, non-static bind$s will produce an error.

+### **get**$*name* / **set**$*name*
+Applies the *name* function using built-in getter/setter support.

+Note: get$ and set$ will produce errors on older browsers [TODO: such as?]

+### **static**$*name* / $*name*
+Identifies *name* as a static (class) member, as opposed to a prototype member.

+The static$ modifier can be abbreviated as simple, "$".
+I.e. "$*name*" is identical to "static$*name*"

+### **superclass**$
+Specifies the superclass to inherit from

+Note: Only meaningful in joos.createClass.

+### **initialize**$
+Identifies a static initializer method.
+The supplied function will be invoked immediately before returning from joos.createClass/extendClass/extendObject.

+### **initialize**
+Specifies the instance initializer method.  joos classes invoke this method as part of "new" object creation.

+(This is not technically a modifier, it's just a special property)

+## Debugging joos
+joos may occasionally throw errors when it sees something it doesn't like.
+These may or may not make much sense, and can be difficult to debug without having a stack trace to inspect.
+If you would prefer that joos open halt execution and open your debugger of choice (e.g. Firebug), simply add 'joosdebug' as a query parameter or anchor name to your page's URL.
+E.g. "http://foobar.com/mypage?joosdebug" or "http://foobar.com/mypage#joosdebug".